Table of Contents

 13. How long does Starlink take to be shipped?

-In Belgium (Europe), the first kit took a month to arrive.
+When I ordered my Starlink in Belgium (Europe), the first kit took a month to arrive.

 But the replacement kit took only four days!

 Meh!
 There’s a built-in heater (you can control this heater from the app) that melts the snow off the dish, but only on the lower end of it.
 It doesn’t really work at the top, as you can see in this pic.